Dia de los Muertos

 Join us for our Season Closing Event!

-This Día de los Muertos, celebrate the weaving together Indigenous Mexican roots and African resilience in a sacred gathering for all ancestors—especially the warriors lost to wars, oppression, and genocide.
+We come together to create a pillar of light for our ancestors—both personal and global.
+We honor our bloodlines and all those who gave their lives to the sacred struggle for liberation across time and cultures.
+Día de los Muertos, celebrate the weaving together Indigenous Mexican roots and African resilience in a sacred gathering for all ancestors—especially the warriors lost to wars, oppression, and genocide.
 We honor traditions birthed in the fires of resistance: from the Danza de los Diablos dances of Afro-Mexican freed communities to the mountain palenques of Gaspar Yanga, who founded the Americas’ first free Black settlement in 1609.

 Your Facilitators: